ricardobna/docs/Tutorials/gettingstarted/Step14.rst

         desktop.requestShow();
     }

-- Also, for viewing purposes, let's set an style for the widget
+- Also, for viewing purposes, let's set a style for the widget

 .. code:: java